 For other people, the eye cancer may never go away completely.
-These people may get regular treatments with chemotherapy, radiation therapy, or other therapies to help keep the cancer in check.
+These people might get regular treatments with chemotherapy, radiation therapy, or other therapies to help keep the cancer in check for as long as possible.
 Learning to live with cancer as a more of a chronic disease can be difficult and very stressful.
 It has its own type of uncertainty.
-Our document When Cancer Doesn’t Go Away talks more about this.
+See When Cancer Doesn’t Go Away for more about this.

 If you have completed treatment, your doctors will still want to watch you closely.
-It is very important to keep all follow-up appointments.
-During these visits, your doctors will ask about symptoms, do physical exams, and may order blood tests or imaging tests such as MRI or CT scans.
+It’s very important to keep all follow-up appointments.
+During these visits, your doctors will ask about symptoms, examine you, and may order certain tests.

 Follow-up is needed to check for cancer recurrence or spread, as well as possible side effects of certain treatments.
-This is the time for you to ask your health care team any questions you need answered and to discuss any concerns you might have.
+This is a good time for you to ask your health care team any questions you need answered and to discuss any concerns you might have.

 Almost any cancer treatment can have side effects.
-Some may last for a few weeks to several months, but others can last the rest of your life.
+Some might last for a few weeks or months, but others can last the rest of your life.
 Don’t hesitate to tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.

 Follow-up after treatment of uveal (eye) melanoma

-If cancer does recur at some point, further treatment will depend on the location of the cancer, what treatments you’ve had before, and your health.
-For more information on how recurrent cancer is treated, see the section “Treating uveal (eye) melanoma by location and size” For more general information on dealing with a recurrence, you may also want to see our document When Your Cancer Comes Back: Cancer Recurrence.
+If cancer does recur at some point, further treatment will depend on where the cancer is, what treatments you’ve had before, and your health.
+For more information on how recurrent cancer is treated, see “Treating uveal (eye) melanoma by location and size” For more general information on dealing with a recurrence, see When Your Cancer Comes Back: Cancer Recurrence.

-Treatments for eye cancers such as surgery, radiation therapy, and laser therapy can cause some side effects.
+Treatments for eye cancers such as surgery, radiation therapy, and laser therapy can cause side effects.
 Your doctors will check your treated eye for complications and may recommend medicines or operations to help control side effects and help to keep your vision as clear as possible.
-For example, radiation therapy may cause cataracts to form or injure muscles around the eye, resulting in blurred or double vision.
-In either case, surgery may be able to help with these problems.
+For example, radiation therapy might cause cataracts to form or injure muscles around the eye, resulting in blurred or double vision.
+In either case, surgery may help with these problems.